dehydration of alcohols header image

 dehydration of an alcohol

-We can represent his dehydration as:
+We can show this dehydration reaction as:

-CH3CH2OH(l) → CH2=CH2(g) + H2O(l)
+CH3CH2OH(l) CH2=CH2(g) + H2O(l)

-Alcohol dehydration using acid
+Alcohol dehydration using concentrated acid

-One of the most useful elimination reactions is the acid catalysed dehydration of alcohols using concentrated phosphoric or sulfuric acids.
-Phosphoric acid is the better reagent to use here as it is not an oxidising acid like sulfuric and this leads to fewer unwanted side reactions.
-This dehydration reaction results in the formation of alkenes.
-The mechanism of the dehydration of an alcohol can be thought as occurring in three steps:
+One of the most useful elimination reactions for producing alkenes is the acid catalysed dehydration of alcohols using concentrated phosphoric or sulfuric acids.
+Phosphoric acid is the better reagent to use here as it is not an oxidising acid like sulfuric acid and this leads to fewer unwanted side reactions.
+This dehydration reaction results in the formation of alkenes, these unsaturated alkenes can then be used to produce a wide range of addition polymers without the need to rely on any fossils fuels as a potential source of these unsaturated molecules.
+This method of alkene production is therefore more sustainable than simply sourcing alkenes molecules from fossil fuels, as alcohols can be derived from renewable resources like biomass, reducing dependence on non-renewable hydrocarbons and so lowering the environmental impact.

 mechanism of acid catalysed dehydration of an alcohol